Man in the Iron Mask: Film and television

 the American film starring Leonardo DiCaprio (1998).
 These films were all loosely adapted from Dumas' book The Vicomte de Bragelonne, where the prisoner was an identical twin of Louis XIV and made to wear an iron mask, per the legend created by Voltaire.

 In the Japanese Manga Berserk (1989), one of the protagonists, Griffith, was imprisoned, tortured, and forced to wear an iron mask.
 He becomes an antagonist shortly thereafter.
 In the Japanese manga One Piece (1997), one of the protagonists, Sanji, was imprisoned during childhood and forced to wear an iron mask, resembling the story of the French prisoner.

 The movie G.I.
 Joe: The Rise of Cobra (2009) features fictional character James McCullen IX who is the ancestor of the modern day antagonist James McCullen XXIV.
 In the 1600s, McCullen IX was caught selling weapons to both sides of an unspecified war, and an example was made of him by welding a burning iron mask to his face.

-In the second season of the television show The Flash in 2014, the Man in the Iron Mask is held hostage by Hunter Zolomon/Zoom, who pretends to be the superhero Flash.
-The Man in the Iron Mask is eventually revealed to be the real Jay Garrick of his universe, and a doppelganger of Henry Allen, Barry Allen/The Flash's father.
+In the second season of the television show The Flash in 2014, the Man in the Iron Mask is held hostage by Hunter Zolomon/Zoom, who pretends to be the superhero Jay Garrick/Flash.
+The Man in the Iron Mask is eventually revealed to be the real Jay Garrick of his universe, and a doppelganger of Henry Allen, father of Barry Allen/The Flash.

 The Man in the Iron Mask is portrayed as the Duc de Sullun (inversion of nullus, Latin for 'no one') in the first two episodes of the third season of the TV drama series Versailles (2018).
 In the program, he is visited in the Bastille by Philippe I, Duke of Orléans, on his search to find men to send to the Americas, and is revealed to be the secret father of Louis XIV and Philippe I. The Man, who is never named, had an affair with Anne of Austria due to her struggle to produce an heir with Louis XIII.
-The affair was done with Louis' condonement.
+The affair was done with Louis's condonement.

 In "What If... the Avengers Assembled in 1602?", the eighth episode of the second season (2023) of the Marvel Cinematic Universe Disney+ series What If...?, the Man in the Iron Mask is a variant of Bruce Banner, who is freed by Captain Peggy Carter, breaking the iron mask after transforming into the Hulk.